cogentcore/core/docs/content/advanced/updating.md

 ### Adding individual children and Makers for sub-children

-If a widget does not require dynamic configuration of its children (i.e., it always has the same children), you can save a step of indentation by using the [[tree.AddChildAt]] version of [[tree.AddAt]], without enclosing everything in an outer `Maker` function.
+If a widget does not require dynamic configuration of its children (i.e., it always has the same children), you can save a step of indentation by using the [[doc:tree.AddChildAt]] version of [[doc:tree.AddAt]], without enclosing everything in an outer `Maker` function.
 These `Child` versions of all the basic `tree.Add*` functions simply create a separate `Maker` function wrapper for you.
-There is a list of Maker functions that are called to create the overall [[tree.Plan]] for the widget, so multiple such functions can be defined, and they are called in the order added.
+There is a list of Maker functions that are called to create the overall [[doc:tree.Plan]] for the widget, so multiple such functions can be defined, and they are called in the order added.

 These `Child` versions are essential when you need to specify the children of children (and beyond), to configure an entire complex structure.
 Here's an example from the [Cogent Mail](https://github.com/cogentcore/cogent/mail) app: